Sorry, you need to enable JavaScript to visit this website.

 The target groups can also receive counselling sessions provided by the checkpoints.
 The counselling can be in the form of face-to-face consultations or over the phone by the use of the checkpoints’ hotline.

 Furthermore, some municipalities in Denmark have established special ‘youth clinics’ (UngMod) that offer advice and guidance on sexual health and psychosocial well-being to young people aged 12-25 years.
-Danish youth-targeted information campaigns raising awareness on healthy lifestyles

-Every year, the Danish Health Authority conducts a number of information campaigns to focus on some of the most common risk factors having a major impact on public health, for example alcohol, physical activity, tobacco, and sexual health.
+Danish youth-targeted information campaigns raise awareness on healthy lifestyles.
+Every year, the Danish Health Authority conducts a number of information campaigns to focus on some of the most common risk factors having a major impact on public health, for example, alcohol, physical activity, tobacco, and sexual health.

 The Danish Health Authority also runs information campaigns aimed at more specific target groups.

-The purpose of these information campaigns is to provide the citizens with a basis for making decisions about their own health behaviour and offer them directions for action, for example to stop smoking.
+The purpose of these information campaigns is to provide the citizens with a basis for making decisions about their own health behaviour and offer them directions for action, for example, to stop smoking.
 The campaigns also contribute to a change in attitudes and behavioural changes.

 The Danish Health Authority co-funds a number of private organisations with expertise within the area of health.
 In relation to young people, the organisations the Danish Family Planning Association and the Aids Foundation often run campaigns about sexual health.

-The Danish Health Authority also runs ad hoc and recurrent campaigns such as the following:
+The Danish Health Authority also runs ad hoc and recurrent campaigns such as the following.

 Much More Presence (Meget mere med), 2018.
 The campaign focuses on alcohol consumption among 16–20-year-olds.
 The Danish Health Authority produced posters, PowerPoints, films, and material that could be used on Facebook, and municipalities could use the material in local campaigns.
 Besides the campaign material, the Danish Health Authority formulated different promotion strategies that the municipalities could make use of.
 The campaign’s website is still in effect in 2022.